 Forgotten Valley is a 6.1 mile lightly trafficked out and back trail located near Golden, Colorado that features a river and is good for all skill levels.
-The trail is primarily used for hiking and walking and is accessible from May until November.
+The trail is primarily used for hiking and walking and is best used from May until November.

 We did a loop that covered three trails.
 We parked at Bridge Creek Trail head and hiked in from there.
 We connected to Mountain Lion Trail heading westward on the trail towards the Forgotten Valley.
 We saw some fishermen on the lake at Forgotten Valley.
 We continued on towards Windy Peak and connected to Burro Trail.
 We looped back towards Mountain Lion for a small part of the trail and then to Bridge Creek back to the car.
 Overall the hike took about 2.5 hours and had patches that were icy.
 We brought icetrekkers and hiking poles, we did not need to use the icetrekkers but poles were nice for balance over icy parts.
 There were some windy parts so layers are good to have.